vrtmrz/obsidian-livesync/docs/settings.md

   - Sync on File Open : disabled
   - Sync on Start : disabled

-### Use history
-If you enable this option, you can keep document histories in your database.
-(Not all intermediate changes are synchronized.)
-You can check the changes caused by your edit and/or replication.

-### Enable plugin synchronization
-If you want to use this feature, you have to activate this feature by this switch.

-### Sweep plugins automatically
-Plugin sweep will run before replication automatically.

-### Sweep plugins periodically
-Plugin sweep will run each 1 minute.

-### Notify updates
-When replication is complete, a message will be notified if a newer version of the plugin applied to this device is configured on another device.

-### Device and Vault name
-To save the plugins, you have to set a unique name every each device.

-### Open
-Open the "Plugins and their settings" dialog.

 ## Hatch
 From here, everything is under the hood.
 Please handle it with care.